 George Ravenscroft was born in Reading, England in 1804.
 He married Marian Weller (called Anne) on the 17th.
 November 1823 in Saint Laurence Market Place, Reading.
 I have not been able to establish the date of birth and death of Marian Ravenscroft.
-They produced eight Children: MaryAnne 1825, George 1828, Thomas 1829, William 1832, John 1835, Marie 1836, James 1838 and Charles 1841.
-The first child, MaryAnne,was born in Reading the next four children where born on Saint Helena and the rest in South Africa.
+They produced nine Children: Harriet and MaryAnne 1825 (twins), George 1828, Thomas 1829, William 1832, John 1835, Marie 1836, James 1838 and Charles 1841.
+The first six children were born on Saint Helena and the rest in South Africa.
 The one twin daughter, Harriet died on the Island on the 17th May 1827, aged 23 months.

 Two books ~The Family of Ravenscroft~and ~ Some Ravenscroft’s ~ state that when George Ravenscroft came to South Africa in 1824 he had a daughter and four sons.
 This is not correct as the 5th child John was born on the Island in 1835.
 The date 1824 was probably the date that George left England and it ties up with his marriage in 1823 just before he left for military duty on Saint Helena.
 My research shows that George Ravenscroft served in the 72nd Regiment of the British Army.
 I assume that when his time expired he moved with his wife and family to South Africa.
 In the early 1970's I was told by a great great aunt that George had arrived with his family on a ship called the ' Duke of Buccleugh', but I have been unable to confirm this or the date of arrival in any document.
 We do know that they were in Grahamstown 1836 to bury their son John on the 18th Of December.